maxbeutel/rust-hough-transform/README.md

 * More test cases could be added, currently some methods take an `Image` as argument, which makes them hard to test.
 * The style of this project could be a lot more functional.
 * Add travis build to stay up to date with new Rust versions and updated libraries.
+* The threshold for filtering the Hough Space could be defined automatically, like 70% of the maximum value in the accumulator.
+Filtering can also be improved, e. g. by finding local maxima.